Are VA Loans Assumable? What You Need to Know

 11 minutes

-If you are buying a home and worried about high mortgage rates, taking over a VA loan can save you money.
+If you are buying a home and worried about high mortgage rates, taking over a VA loan could save you money by securing a lower-interest loan.

 This lets you use the seller’s lower interest rate, making payments more affordable.
-VA loans often have interest rates of 0.25% lower than regular loans.
+VA loans often have interest rates of 0.25% lower than conventional or FHA loans.

-For example, a seller has a 3% interest rate on their VA loan, but current rates are above 6%.
-By taking over a seller’s loan, you can get that lower mortgage rate.
-It makes monthly mortgage payments easy to handle.
+For example, if a seller has a 3% interest rate on their VA loan, but current rates are above 6% then by assuming the seller’s loan, you could get that lower mortgage rate.
+It makes monthly mortgage payments easier to handle.

 We will explain what the VA loan assumption is, who can use it, and how it works.
-In addition, the pros and cons to help you decide if it’s the best choice for you.
+In addition, we will discuss the pros and cons to help you decide if it’s the best choice for you.

 Find the Perfect Mortgage for Your Dream Home with Be My Neighbor.